Pernik: History

 Pernik is a successor of a medieval town of an unknown name, falsely named Krakra (after Krakra of Pernik).

 In the 4th century, the Thracians built a fortress there.
 There is a rich collection of archaeological findings that evidence the existence of a settlement in the late Neolithic.
 The richest collection of pottery in the Central Balkans dates from that time.
 It is kept in the Historical Museum.

 The ancient Greek historian Thucydides wrote that in the territory of Pernik lives the Thracian tribe of Agrianes.
 The author mentions them in describing tells about the march of the Odrysaean King Sitalces against Macedonia in 429 BC.
 Other Thracian tribes in the area were granite and ileitis.
 Their main city is called Adeva (Adeβa), on whose ruins was built Pernik.

 A wonderful exhibition of reliefs and sculptures is kept there, dedicated to the health-giving gods Asclepius and Hygieia, held in reverence in this region because of the presence of mineral springs.

 Bulgarians took advantage of the fortified spot and built one of the mightiest Bulgarian strongholds — Pernik.
 At the beginning of the 11th century the settlement was a fortress, impenetrable to the Byzantines.
 It was the seat of the legendary governor Krakra of Pernik, who played an important role in the time of the First Bulgarian Empire.
 In 1004, he bravely defended their fortress and several times stop the offensive of the Byzantine Emperor Basil II (popularly known as the Bulgar-slayer) to Serdika.
 After long fighting, Krakra caused severe damage to the Byzantine army and forced them to withdraw from his area.

 In 1016 Basil II again try to attack Pernik.
-After 88-day siege and numerous losses Byzantine Emperor was forced to withdraw.
-The legend remains that the blood from the Byzantine warriors was so much, that the rocks at the foot of the fortress of Pernik become red.
-From there came the name of the place around – Bloody.
+After 88-day siege and numerous losses Byzantine Emperor was conquered the city.

 In 1017 Krakra gathered a great army combined Pechenegs.
-Both army forces were preparing to strike at Byzantium to liberate the lands between the Danube and the Stara Planina from Byzantine invaders.
+Both army forces were preparing to strike at Byzantium to reoccupy the lands between the Danube and the Stara Planina against the Eastern Romans.

-The politics of Constantinople bribe Pechenegs and they break up the union with Bulgarians.
+Constantinople bribed Pechenegs and they break up the union with Bulgarians.

 After the death of Tsar Ivan Vladislav in 1018, who left no apparent heirs to the throne, Krakra successfully negotiated with the Byzantines.

 Today Pernik Fortress is one of the largest historic landmarks.

 In the time of the Ottoman occupation Pernik lost its significance as a fortress because it was located deep in the interior.

 In the town had not settled any other ethnic groups, except Bulgarians and the population lives relatively calm in recent centuries.

 Until after the Liberation of Bulgaria Pernik was a small stockbreeding village, consisting of several scattered hamlets.